 Foster Care Adoptions: Some people who take in and care for foster children end up forming such a bond with the child that they legally adopt them.
 According to the organization AdoptUsKids, as of January 2019, there were almost 30,000 children in foster care and just over 3,000 children available for adoption in Texas.

 Call Our Family Law Firm Today

-No matter what type of adoption you are considering, contact a Williamson County, TX adoption lawyer from The Law Office of Jason Wright to schedule a free and confidential consultation and find out what your legal options are.
+No matter what type of adoption you are considering, contact a Williamson County, TX adoption lawyer from The Law Office of Jason Wright to schedule a confidential consultation and find out what your legal options are.